picmi/help/docs/business/integrations/integration-events.md

 ::::

 :::: instructions
-## Setup automatic create employee (sending of data on accepted application)
+## Setup an automatic create-employee event (sending of data on accepted application)

 1. Go to **Jobs**
 2. Locate the **job** row :::icon checkbox-marked-outline:::